Is Drug Abuse Really A Disease? Can It Be Cured?

 Many people hear buprenorphine and automatically think it’s Suboxone.
 The two are actually different medications.
 Suboxone contains both buprenorphine and naloxone.
 Naloxone is an opioid-reversing medication that’s explored in detail below.

 Since Suboxone contains buprenorphine, it also has a ceiling effect.
 The naloxone prevents overdoses.
 These two chemicals work together to ensure that Suboxone is one of the least addictive medications that can be taken.
-It’s difficult for patients to develop any type of tolerance or dependence to this drug.
+It’s difficult for patients to develop any type of tolerance or dependence on this drug.
 There are some side effects associated with taking this prescription drug.

 In most cases, Suboxone is prescribed to patients who are addicted to short-acting opioids.
 Patients usually start off taking 0.5 mg or 1 mg tablets four times a day.
 The dose is upped on the second day, and will continue to increase until the drug eases acute withdrawal symptoms.